Barnaby (comics): Characters and story

-One night after having been read a fairy tale involving a fairy godmother by his mother, Barnaby Baxter was totally surprised to receive a visit through his bedroom window by the cigar-wielding and pink wings-wearing Jackeen J. (J. J.) O'Malley, who announced that he was Barnaby's fairy godfather.
-From that moment on, Barnaby began a series of adventures with Mr. O'Malley that frequently got the pair of them into a fair number of scrapes.
-However, most of them were either of Mr. O'Malley's making or resulted in embarrassment of some sort for the rather clumsy fairy godfather, a member of the Elves, Leprechauns, Gnomes, and Little Men's Chowder & Marching Society.
-However, quite a number of their adventures had surprising results (such as uncovering a gang of criminals hiding their loot in a supposedly haunted house, Barnaby's winning a scrap iron contest while out searching for a leprechaun's pot of gold, and unmasking a spy working in Mr. Baxter's office).
+One night after having been read a fairy tale involving a fairy godmother by his mother, Barnaby Baxter received a visit through his bedroom window from the cigar-wielding and pink wings-wearing Jackeen J. (J. J.) O'Malley, who announced that he was Barnaby's fairy godfather.
+This began a series of adventures with Mr. O'Malley that frequently got the pair of them into scrapes, most of which were either of Mr. O'Malley's making or resulted in embarrassment of some sort for the rather clumsy fairy godfather, a member of the Elves, Leprechauns, Gnomes, and Little Men's Chowder & Marching Society.
+A many of their adventures have surprising results, such as uncovering a gang of criminals hiding their loot in a supposedly haunted house, Barnaby's winning a scrap iron contest while out searching for a leprechaun's pot of gold, and unmasking a spy working in Mr. Baxter's office.

-Barnaby's parents denied that Mr. O'Malley was real and took Barnaby to a number of child psychologists.
-This denial continued even when O'Malley was seen flying past their picture window, when he walked into their living room, and even after O'Malley was elected their representative to Congress.
+Barnaby's parents deny that Mr. O'Malley is real and take Barnaby to child psychologists.
+This denial continues even when O'Malley is seen flying past their picture window, when he walks into their living room, and even after he is elected their representative to Congress.

-As time passed, more characters were added, including: Jane Schultz, the little girl from down the street who originally didn't believe in Mr. O'Malley until she was face to face with him (although her parents, like Barnaby's, didn't believe her); Gorgon, Barnaby's talking dog (who never talked in front of the adults); Gus the timid and glasses-wearing ghost, Atlas the Mental Giant (who was physically Barnaby's size); and Lancelot McSnoyd, the annoying invisible leprechaun who spoke in a Brooklyn accent.
+As time passes, more characters are added, including Jane Schultz, the little girl from down the street who did not believe in Mr. O'Malley until she saw him; Gorgon, Barnaby's talking dog (who never talks in front of the adults); Gus, the timid, glasses-wearing ghost; Atlas the Mental Giant (who is physically Barnaby's size); and Lancelot McSnoyd, the annoying invisible leprechaun who speaks with a Brooklyn accent.

-The strip ended when Barnaby finally reached his sixth birthday, the magical point beyond which he could no longer have a fairy godfather.
-With much regret, O'Malley left, and so (after a short-lived attempt in the 1960s to revive the strip by redoing the original stories) did Johnson, to pursue other interests.
+The strip ended when Barnaby reached his sixth birthday, the magical point beyond which he could no longer have a fairy godfather.
+With much regret, O'Malley leaves.